BlakeDarrow/DarrowRecipes/source/sphinx/index.rst

 .. image:: https://img.shields.io/github/v/release/BlakeDarrow/EasyExport
     :target: https://github.com/BlakeDarrow/EasyExport/releases/latest

 Easy FBX Exporting for Blender with just a click.
-This tool allows you to not worry about settings or naming conventions, and simply hit export and forget about it.
+Binned to keyboard shortcut "E", this tool allows you to not worry about settings or naming conventions, and simply hit export and forget about it.
 Using the users custom export settings, this tools allows you to very easily define an export workflow.

 .. raw:: html